 - Download the latest CWM 184.108.40.206 recovery package from Here.

-- Transfer it on your external SD card using USB cable.
+- Transfer it to your external SD card using a USB cable.

 - Switch off your Galaxy fit & boot into recovery mode.